- Hi, I’m Shalini Pillay, India Leader – Global Capability Centres at KPMG India.

 - IT

-However over time, as technology began influencing core business processes, the scope of what could be done remotely expanded!
+However, over time, as technology began influencing core business processes, the scope of what could be done remotely expanded!

-GCCs driving revenue, not just cutting costs!
+GCCs are driving revenue, not just cutting costs!

 If you look at the whole GCC model today, it’s no longer just about improving the bottom line and increasing profitability.
 The focus has shifted!